mfrederic/road-book/README.md

 - Open Street Map
 - JQuery

-The project is for now **ON PAUSE** and not finished.
+The project is for no longer maintained.
-If you want to collaborate, your free to do it :)